young woman smiling at the camera

 Contact Us

 If you suffer from the uncomfortable symptoms of dry eye syndrome, our eye doctors can help you find lasting relief.
-Contact us to schedule a dry eye consultation: our eye care experts are proud to serve patients from Chesapeake, Virginia Beach and Portsmouth, VA and nearby communities.
+Complete the form below to schedule a dry eye consultation: our eye care experts are proud to serve patients from Chesapeake, Virginia Beach and Portsmouth, VA and nearby communities.

 The doctors at Tidewater Eye Centers have either authored or reviewed the content on this site.